grinnelldennis/boeing-fmc-display/readme.md

         |   Manipulation >-----

 ```
 The program draws upon tens of thousand lines of text-file data.
-All the data are put into appropriate data structures in order to store the information, as well as meaningfully and accurately model the relationship between the data for retrieval.
+Data is put into appropriate data structures in order to store the information, as well as meaningfully and accurately model the relationship between the data for retrieval.
 The program then responds to user input in order to make the information stored meaningful, e.g. calculating aircraft performance under altitude restrictions.

 ### Mechanics